marcdomain/tfv/README.md

         \______\_|          \__/
   ---------------------------------------

-# Happy terraforming!
-tfv helps you to manage multiple versions of terraform with ease.
+## use `tfv` to manage multiple versions of terraform with ease.
+Happy terraforming 😍🥂!

-## Usage
+# Usage